marekurbanek/stock-market/README.txt

 4. cd client
 5. npm install
 6. npm start
-7. cd ..
+7. Open another terminal
+8. cd into root directory
-8. node server.js
+9. node server.js
-9. Go to localhost:3000 in the browser
+10. Go to localhost:3000 in the browser
-10. Have fun trading!
+11. Have fun trading!